light french gray vs repose gray light french gray vs repose gray

 Remember, there’s no objectively “right” choice between these beautiful grays.
 Trust your instincts and the evidence of your test samples.

-Ready to transform your space?
+Ready to add grace to your space?
 Pick up your samples today and watch how these colors can completely reinvent your home!